deveshmurugan/AudioFeatureExtraction/Readme.txt

-Extracting features from audio files for creating a data-set
+Extracting features from audio files for creating a data-set for training machine learning algorithms

 MATLAB code for extracting time, frequency and cepstral domain features from N number of .wav audio files and creating a feature data-set.
 The features are,